run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/initial-settings/access-settings/user/user-data.md

-title: Edit user account
+title: Edit Account Information
-Description: Intended to edit the information about the user profile.
+Description: It is intended to edit the information about the user profile.
-# Edit user account
+# Edit Account Information

 This functionality is intended to edit the information about the user account.

+!!! warning "ATTENTION"

+    The changed data in this screen will also be modified in the employee registration screen.

+    This edit setting is not available for LDAP users.

 Before getting started
 --------------------------